Best podcasts of 2020: 18 to binge right now

 Bill Gates and Rashida Jones Ask Big Questions

 A strange duo for a strange time: Bill Gates, of Microsoft fame, is teaming up with Rashida Jones, of Parks and Recreation fame, for a podcast.
 Adding it to this list is a little premature, since there are only two episodes so far, asking questions about inequality and misinformation.
 But, come on.
 It's Bill Gates and Rashida Jones.
-The first episode features Anthony Fauci, and the second tackles inequality.
+The first episode features Dr. Anthony Fauci, and the second tackles inequality.
 So yeah, big questions.

 Listen on Spotify or Apple Podcasts.